endo5501/LaboMachineTable/README.md

-# NcReserve - Laboratory Equipment Reservation System
+# LaboMachineTable - Laboratory Equipment Reservation System

-NcReserve is a web application designed to manage and streamline the reservation process for laboratory equipment.
+LaboMachineTable is a web application designed to manage and streamline the reservation process for laboratory equipment.
 The system allows users to view equipment availability, make reservations, and manage equipment and user data.

 ## Features